librato/statsd-librato-backend/README.md

 If you want to contribute:

 1. Clone your fork
+2. `yarn install`
-2. Hack away
+3. Hack away
-3. If you are adding new functionality, document it in the README
+4. If you are adding new functionality, document it in the README
-4. Push the branch up to GitHub
+5. Push the branch up to GitHub
-5. Send a pull request
+6. Send a pull request

 [statsd]: https://github.com/etsy/statsd